TheGiraffe3/TheGiraffe3/README.md

 ## Hello!

-- I review content pull requests for the video game [Endless Sky](https://github.com/endless-sky/endless-sky).
+I review content pull requests for the video game [Endless Sky](https://github.com/endless-sky/endless-sky).
-- I also help out some with other projects, such as [BZFlag](https://bzflag.org) and [OpenFront](https://openfront.io).
+I have also helped some with other projects, such as [BZFlag](https://bzflag.org) and [OpenFront.io](https://openfront.io).

 ## My Stats